Sustainability & Effective Stewardship

 Institutional investors should engage with investee companies as appropriate and collaborate with other investors to enhance engagement outcomes.

-We engage our investee companies regularly via company visits and briefings, meetings with management, attending general meetings as well as survey and questionnaire, amongst others, to communicate our concerns and expectations on investee companies’ financial, non-financial and sustainability related performance that are deemed material.
-Some of these engagement activities are carried out together with other investors.
+We engage our investee companies regularly via company visits and briefings, meetings with management, attending general meetings as well as through surveys and questionnaires, amongst others.
+These engagements serve as an avenue to communicate our expectations and concerns on investee companies’ material financial, non-financial and sustainability related performance.

 Principle 4: Managing Conflicts of Interest